Botanical Illustration Classes

 Courses are designed to provide a thorough foundation in the classical approaches and disciplines of botanical illustration.
 Arranged in a series format, courses are structured for students pursuing the Garden Education Certificate in Botanical Illustration.
 Courses must be taken in sequence as listed in the curriculum, and courses in the series after the introductory drawing courses are open only to certificate students, unless otherwise noted.
 Pre-requisites are listed under individual course descriptions.

 We are excited to announce that new entry into the program will resume in 2025!
-Program details will be available by mid-2025, but introductory classes for the new program are a part of the Winter/Spring 2025 course catalog.
-We are offering 2 sections of Botanical Art History – Becoming Part of an Enduring Tradition and 2 sections of Introduction to Botanical Drawing I. Both classes are required Core classes in the new curriculum and Introduction to Botanical Drawing I is the required introductory drawing class needed to begin your journey in the program.
+Program details will be available by mid-2025, but introductory classes for the new program are a part of the Winter/Spring 2025 & Spring/Summer 2025 course catalogs.
+We are offering 3 sections of Introduction to Botanical Drawing I and 2 sections of Botanical Drawing II.
+Both classes are required Core classes in the new curriculum and Introduction to Botanical Drawing I is the required introductory drawing class needed to begin your journey in the program.

 Looking for additional drawing and painting courses open to non-certificate students?
 Check out Art in the Garden.

-Classes are offered in-person, as synchronous (live) online programs, or using hybrid methods with both in-person and virtual content.
-Class delivery methods are denoted next to each listing as VIRTUAL, IN-PERSON, or HYBRID.
+Classes are offered in-person or as synchronous (live) online programs.
+Class delivery methods are denoted next to each listing as VIRTUAL or IN-PERSON.

 DRAWING WORKSHOP SERIES WITH INTERNATIONAL ARTIST ROGÉRIO LUPO